Skip to main content

 From SEN communities

-• Diana Memorial Playground features sensory trail and play sculptures
+• Diana Memorial Playground features sensory trails designed for children with additional needs

-• Van Gogh Alive exhibition at Kensington Gardens offers support for additional needs visitors
+• Van Gogh Alive exhibition at Kensington Gardens provides access for autistic spectrum, learning disability, and sensory/communication disorders

-Sourced from facebook, charity, blog, other within the SEN community.
+Sourced from Facebook community, SEN parenting forum, official venue access guide, family information hub within the SEN community.
 Individual experiences vary.

 When to visit